Anderien/official-SGNet/README.md

 # official-SGNet
-The official implementation of SGNet
+The official implementation of SGNet, the code will come soon.